Colorado Informed Consent and Conflicts Disclosure Forms (Effective 2026)

 Colorado Real Estate Compliance Package – Effective January 1, 2026

 Beginning January 1, 2026, Colorado real estate brokers must obtain a client’s written informed consent before sharing confidential information with an employing or supervising broker.
+In addition, the CO Division of Real Estate has made it clear that advanced written consent is not appropriate for sharing sensitive confidential information, meaning that additional steps are required before disclosure of such information is made.

 These are not separate issues.